-The multidisciplinary General Residency Program is our foundational residency structure, launched at I-Park’s inception.
+I-Park hosts intimate, multidisciplinary, fully funded residencies to artists from around the world.
+The General Residency Program is our foundational residency structure, launched at I-Park’s inception in 2001.
 Between 6 and 8 artists reside onsite for (typically) 4-week “sessions.”
-All artists arrive and depart at the same time – ensuring a stable social setting.
-Residents are provided a private bedroom in a fully renovated 1840s farmhouse, a private studio and chef-prepared dinners five nights a week.
-Shared amenities include a communal kitchen, a Common Area for group gatherings, a library, 25 art/nature trails, wireless internet, a steam sauna out by the pond, a floating living room and a workshop outfitted with tools, materials and equipment.
+To foster a congenial social setting, all artists arrive and depart at the same time.
+Residents are provided with a private bedroom in a fully renovated 1840s farmhouse, a private studio and chef-prepared dinners five nights a week.
+Shared amenities include a communal kitchen, a Common Area for group gatherings, a modest library, 25 art/nature trails, wireless internet, a steam sauna out by the pond, a Junk Trail with lots of tantalizing art materials – and a workshop outfitted with tools, materials and equipment.

 The residency is self-directed and non-judgmental.
 You decide what you’re going to work on and when.
-I-Park’s resourceful staff is devoted to providing each artist with a fulfilling, productive, respectful, safe and comfortable live/work setting.
-Institutional demands on artists’ time are minimal and we take it as our mission to provide competent, personalized artists’ support including removing obstacles and distractions that could otherwise prevent them from realizing their most ambitious, even crazy, projects.
+I-Park’s resourceful staff is devoted to providing each artist with a supportive, fulfilling, productive, respectful, safe and comfortable live/work setting.
+Institutional demands on artists’ time are minimal and we take it as our mission to, whenever possible, remove obstacles and distractions that could otherwise prevent the artists from achieving their most ambitious goals for their time with us.

 The I-Park residency program is set within a 450-acre nature preserve, with open fields, miles of walking trails and stone walls, ponds and streams, a diverse natural habitat including teeming wetlands areas, a second-generation forest – and a pristine river runs through it.
 We believe that this quiet, retreat-type environment is especially conducive to the creative process.
 Over the years, the land has inspired a passionate interest in site-responsive ephemeral art.

-Except for a $35 application fee to help defray the cost of the discipline-specific selection panels, the residencies are fully funded.
-Artists need only pay for their art supplies and transportation to and from the area.
+Except for a $35 application fee to help defray the cost of the discipline-specific selection panels, invited artists need only pay for their art supplies and transportation to and from the area.
 Complimentary shuttle service to a Connecticut airport or bus/train station is offered at the beginning and end of the residency.